milandobrota/Remember-The-Meeting/README.md

 Prerequisites
 -------------

-On Mac, growl and growl gem need to be installed.
+On Mac, growl, growlnotify and growl gem need to be installed.
 On linux, libnotify-bin is the only dependency.

 Installation
 ------------